jackwickham/group-project-delta/common/src/main/java/uk/ac/cam/cl/group_project/delta/algorithm/communications/MessageFormat.md

 # The packet structure for the communications system
-All numbers are in bytes:
+All numbers are in bytes (the order is actually dependent on Java int byte order, I'm assuming big-endianess for this document):

 1: The type of message being sent.
 2-4: The length of the message, so theoretical max length 2^24 ~ 17 mil.
 5-8: The platoon id.
 9-12: The vehicle id.
 13+: The data for the specific packets

 #### Message types
+There are currently at most 256 possible message types as only 1 byte is assigned to them.

-0. Emergency stop
+0: Emergency stop
-1. Normal data message
+1: Normal data message
-2. Request to merge (Sent by leader of merging platoon)
+2: Request to merge (Sent by leader of merging platoon)
-3. Accept to merge (Reply by leader of main platoon)
+3: Accept to merge (Reply by leader of main platoon)
-4. Confirm merge (Sent by all members of both platoons)
+4: Confirm merge (Sent by all members of both platoons)
-5. Merge (Sent by leader of merging platoon)
+5: Merge Complete (Sent by leader of merging platoon)

 ---
 ##### 0. Emergency stop